noprompt/vic/README.markdown

     end

-If you've ever written (or attempted to write) a Vim colorscheme, you may have added highlights for a specify language.
+If you've ever written (or attempted to write) a Vim colorscheme, you may have added highlights for a specific language.
 To do this you prepend the language name to the highlight group.
 In the case of Ruby your colorscheme might have highlight groups such as `rubyFunction`, `rubyBlock`, and so forth.